Yoona8/frontend-curriculum/angular.md

 - `take`
 - `exhaustMap`
 - `of` creates a new observable
+- `withLatestFrom` allows to merge another observable into this observable
 - ```TypeScript
   this.ownIntSubscription = this.customIntObservable.pipe(
     filter(data => data > 0),